 One of the most problematic items for the investor to make a decision for investment for construction of photovoltaic plant is the first item, provision of construction land for photovoltaic plant.
 In order to construct such plant, you must obtain a construction permit.
 Several documents are needed to obtain such permit but what is more crucial this procedure in the Republic of Macedonia can last too long which can be discouraging for the investor or he can decide to redirect the investment.
 In general, the overall procedure for provision of all necessary documents should be simplified and rationalized in order to stimulate the investments for construction of new photovoltaic plants.

-Pic 5.1: Photovoltaic plant constructed on storehouse of company
+Pic 5.1: Photovoltaic plants constructed in R. Macedonia